-Permanent magnets are widely used in many industries, particularly for applications which require constant magnetic force, such as in metal separation and holding, as well as the automotive, industrial manufacturing, aerospace, construction industries and more.
-In addition to the aforementioned applications, another useful application is that mechanical motion can be created by permanent magnets when an electric current is introduced to one of the magnets' poles.
-However, rare earth magnets, including neodymium magnets and samarium cobalt magnets, have a much stronger magnetic force (and higher magnetic permanence) than other permanent magnets and for this reason can be used in small quantities to help with sound amplification and computer data processing.
-For instance, very small neodymium magnets help computer hard drives read and store information, or they may cause the vibration in speakers which produces sound.
-Ceramic magnets and aluminum-nickel-cobalt alloyed alnico magnets, two types of permanent magnet which are fabricated through sintering, are also used to amplify sound as well as for various metal holding, sorting and electric motor applications.
-This diversity of applications make permanent magnets essential in food processing, bulk material handling, metal fabrication and handling, electric motor manufacturing, sound amplification, data processing and many other industries.
+Permanent magnets are widely used in many industries, particularly for applications that require constant magnetic force, such as in metal separation and holding, as well as the automotive, industrial manufacturing, aerospace, and construction industries.
+In addition to these applications, another useful one is that mechanical motion can be created by permanent magnets when an electric current is introduced to one of the magnets' poles.
+However, rare earth magnets, including neodymium magnets and samarium cobalt magnets, have a much stronger magnetic force (and higher magnetic permanence) than other permanent magnets and can be used in small quantities to help with sound amplification and computer data processing.
+For instance, very small neodymium magnets help computer hard drives read and store information, or they may cause the vibration in speakers, which produces sound.
+Ceramic magnets and aluminum-nickel-cobalt alloyed alnico magnets, two types of permanent magnet which are fabricated through sintering, are also used to amplify sound as well as for various metal holding, sorting, and electric motor applications.
+This diversity of applications make permanent magnets essential in food processing, bulk material handling, metal fabrication and handling, electric motor manufacturing, sound amplification, data processing, and many other industries.

 A magnet's capacity for retaining its magnetism under various conditions is called "magnetic permanence," and some types of permanent magnets have higher capacities for permanence than others.
 Typically, permanent magnets are fabricated from such chemical elements as non-rare earth elements like alnico (aluminum-nickel-cobalt), ceramics (such as strontium and barium ferrite), and rare earth elements link, Sm-Co (samarium-cobalt), and NdFeB (neodymium-iron-boron).